Vought OS2U Kingfisher: Design and development

-For combat missions, the pilot had a 0.30 in Browning M1919 machine gun, the receiver mounted low in the right front cockpit, firing between the engine cylinder heads, while the radio operator/gunner manned another 0.30 in machine gun (or a pair) on a flexible Scarff ring mount.
-The aircraft could also carry two 100 lb bombs or two 325 lb depth charges.
-Additionally, the "Kingfisher", as it was designated, served as a trainer in both its floatplane and landplane configurations.
+Various armaments could be carried by the aircraft.
+The pilot was provisioned with a 0.30 in Browning M1919 machine gun, the receiver for which was mounted in a relatively low position in the right front cockpit and fired between the engine cylinder heads.
+The radio operator/gunner manned another 0.30 in machine gun (or a pair) on a flexible Scarff ring mount.
+The aircraft could also carry either a pair of 100 lb bombs or two 325 lb depth charges to combat enemy submarines.